 Richmond also has many major national chains at a variety of price points both downtown and near the Interstates.
 People are generally satisfied with most of these options, but your distance may vary.
 We encourage you to check online reviews.
 Richmond weekend traffic congestion is not a problem even if you choose to stay 4-5 miles away.
 Yes, there are a number of run-down motels on Chamberlayne and Azalea Avenues as well as the Chamberlayne and Lombardy area that we strongly recommend against even though they may be slightly closer to the dance hall and cheaper than other places.
 If you are looking for a low price point, look for deals from a national chain or consider one of the recommendations above.

-The Sunday Brunch is included with full registration or the Sunday only!
+The Sunday Brunch is included with full registration or the Sunday partial registration!
 This includes freshly cooked waffles with fresh fruit, assorted breakfast delicacies, coffee, tea and juices.
-Complementary snacks will be available throughout the weekend.
-Saturday lunch is optional for $10 per person, either vegetarian or omnivore, and must be reserved in advance.
+Complimentary snacks will be available throughout the weekend.
+Saturday lunch is optional for $12 per person, either vegetarian or omnivore, and must be reserved in advance.

 If you want to eat out at a restaurant, of which there are many great options, ask an organizer at the dance for a recommendation.
 Carytown has 34 local, independent restaurants within its 8 blocks.
 There is a Walmart Neighborhood Market 1.9 miles away at 5221 Brook Rd and also a Kroger grocery store 2.1 miles away at 901 N. Lombardy.